-Job finding or development includes employer outreach & orientation, job searching, job development, resume preparation & interview assistance.
+Job finding or development includes employer outreach and orientation, job searching, job development, resume preparation and interview assistance.
 Other activities may include participation in individual planning for employment, development of job-seeking skills, development of job skills specific to a job being sought, job analysis, consulting with the Office of Vocational Rehabilitation (OVR), benefits counseling agencies, or Ticket to Work employment networks on behalf of a participant, or self-employment assistance.
-Job finding or development may be provided in a variety of settings including residential habilitation settings when identified as a need in the service plan.
+Job finding or development may be provided in a variety of settings including Life Sharing or Supported Living settings when identified as a need in the service plan.
 The direct portion of job finding or development may not be provided in a vocational facility or adult training facility.

-Job finding or development may include customized job development which means individualizing the employment relationship between employees & employers in a way that matches the needs of the employer with the assessed strengths, skills, needs, & interests of the participant, either through task reassignment, job carving, or job sharing.
-Job finding or development may also include negotiating the conditions for successful employment with a prospective employer including tasks, wages, hours & support.
+Job finding or development may include customized job development.
+Customized job development means individualizing the employment relationship between employees and employers in a way that matches the needs of the employer with the assessed strengths, skills, needs, and interests of the participant, either through task reassignment, job carving, or job sharing.
+Job finding or development may also include negotiating the conditions for successful employment with a prospective employer including tasks, wages, hours and support.

-JOB COACHING & SUPPORT
+JOB COACHING AND SUPPORT

-Job coaching & support consists of training the participant on job assignments, periodic follow-up, or ongoing support with participants & their employers.
+Job coaching and support consists of training the participant on job assignments, periodic follow-up, or ongoing support with participants and their employers.
 This may include systematic instruction.
-The service must be necessary for participants to maintain acceptable job performance & work habits, including assistance in learning new work assignments, maintaining job skills, & achieving performance expectations of the employer.
-Other examples include direct intervention with an employer, employment-related personal skills instruction, support to re-learn job tasks, training to assist participants in using transportation to & from work, worksite orientation, job aide development, coordination of accommodations, assisting participants with contacting relevant agencies & obtaining documents needed to access employment supports and services that educate participants on the impact of employment on current benefits, ensuring assistive technology is utilized as specified in the plan, maintenance of appropriate work & interpersonal behaviors on the job, follow-along services at the work site after OVR-funded services are discontinued or OVR referral requirements are satisfied, & technical assistance and instruction for the participant's coworkers that will enable peer support.
+The service must be necessary for participants to maintain acceptable job performance and work habits, including assistance in learning new work assignments, maintaining job skills, and achieving performance expectations of the employer.
+Other examples of activities include direct intervention with an employer, employment-related personal skills instruction, support to re-learn job tasks, training to assist participants in using transportation to and from work, worksite orientation, job aide development, coordination of accommodations, ensuring assistive technology is utilized as specified in the plan, maintenance of appropriate work and interpersonal behaviors on the job, follow-along services at the work site after OVR-funded services are discontinued or OVR referral requirements are satisfied, and technical assistance and instruction for the participant's coworkers that will enable peer support.

-Job coaching & support may not be provided in a vocational facility, adult training facility, Child Residential & Day Treatment Facilities (55 Pa.
-Code Chapter 3800), Community Residential Rehabilitation Services for the Mentally Ill residential programs (55 Pa.
+Job coaching and support may not be provided in a vocational facility, adult training facility, Child Residential and Day Treatment Facilities (55 Pa.
+Code Chapter 3800), Community Residential Rehabilitation Services for the Mentally III residential programs (55 Pa.
 Code Chapter 5310) or any licensed or unlicensed home that provides residential habilitation services funded by ODP.

-As part of a participant's ongoing use of job coaching & support, the provider will develop a fading plan or fading schedule within 6 months of the 1st day of service delivery.
-The fading plan or fading schedule will address how use of this service will decrease as the participant's productivity & independence on the job increases & as they develop unpaid supports through coworkers & other on-the-job resources are developed.
-Ongoing use of job coaching & support is limited to providing supports for participants not otherwise available through the employer such as support offered through regular supervisory channels, reasonable accommodation required under the Americans with Disabilities Act, available & appropriate natural supports, or on-the-job resources available to employees who do not have a disability.
+As part of a participant's ongoing use of job coaching and support, the provider will develop a fading plan or fading schedule within 6 months of the first day of service delivery.
+The fading plan or fading schedule will address how use of this service will decrease as the participant's productivity and independence on the job increases and as unpaid supports through coworkers and other on-the-job resources are developed.
+Ongoing use of job coaching and support is limited to providing supports for participants not otherwise available through the employer such as support offered through regular supervisory channels, reasonable accommodation required under the Americans with Disabilities Act, available and appropriate natural supports, or on-the-job resources available to employees who do not have a disability.

-Career assessment & job finding or development may be provided at the following levels:
+Career assessment and job finding or development may be provided at the following levels:

-•Basic - Staff-to-individual ratio of 1:1.
+• Basic - The provision of the service at a staff-to-individual ratio of 1:1.

-Job coaching & support may be provided at the following levels:
+Job coaching and support may be provided at the following levels: